We believe...Everyone Can Help Out

 Academic research shows that when social capital is high, people in communities work better together, neighborhoods are safer, schools are more effective, health and mortality rates improve, government runs more smoothly, and resources are more equally shared.

-Each year of the ECHO Fund, The Winston-Salem Foundation presented ECHO Awards to individuals and informal groups that were "caught in the act" of building social capital.
-In 2006, the Foundation and ECHO Council began jointly selecting and presenting the ECHO Awards.
+In 2001, The Winston-Salem Foundation began presenting ECHO Awards to individuals and informal groups that were "caught in the act" of building social capital.
+The Foundation presents the ECHO Awards annually at the Foundation's annual Community Luncheon.
 Each ECHO Award winner receives a gift of $1,000 to donate to a charitable organization of their choice.

 Video on ECHO's history (featuring past ECHO Award recipient Jeff Smith of Smittysnotes)